paluh/purescript-undefined-is-not-a-problem/README.md

   but got

   t2

+  If one of the types above looks like a type variable like `t2` it probably means that you should provide type annotation to some parts of your value (like `[] ∷ Array Int` or `Nothing ∷ Maybe String`
   ```

 But of course I'm not able to cover all types and this kind of error handling is possible for well known types.